 It should be noted though, that there is a trade-off between security and customer convenience.
 Increasing the number of identifiers (e.g., MAC + Processor ID), increases the probability of a new unique identifier upon hardware change.

-The simplest way to generate a unique device id on windows is to use the buid in “wmic” command:
+The simplest way to generate a unique device ID on Windows is to use the “wmic” command:

 wmic csproduct get UUID